ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 This neural network is optimised at the same time as the parameters of the neural density estimator.

 !!! note
-    This functionality is only supported in SNPE, it is not available in SNRE or SNLE.
-This is because, unlike in NPE, the neural network in NRE and NLE approximates the likelihood or the likelihood ratio directly.
+    This functionality is only supported in SNPE, but not available for SNRE or SNLE.
+This is because, unlike in NPE, the neural density estimators in NRE and NLE approximates the likelihood or the likelihood ratio directly.
 As a result, the output of the neural network must match those of the simulator, meaning the compression step would have to occur after the density estimator, which is not possible.